seetohjinwei/StackC/README.md

 The interpreter is written in C. Testing framework is written in Python.

+If anyone stumbles upon this and has any feedback/bug reports, feel free to open an issue regarding it.
+I would appreciate it, thank you!

 ## Quick Setup

 Minimally you only need to download `stackc.c` and compile it with a C compiler.
 Then, you can run the executable with your program name as the argument.
 Or alternatively, you can just run a short script with a `-s` flag in front as shown.
 This short script would be identical to an actutal `.stc` file except it does not accept newline as spacing.